ray-project/ray/doc/source/install-on-ubuntu.rst

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install -y cmake build-essential autoconf curl libtool libboost-all-dev unzip
+  sudo apt-get install -y cmake pkg-config build-essential autoconf curl libtool libboost-all-dev unzip

   # If you are not using Anaconda, you need the following.
   sudo apt-get install python-dev  # For Python 2.